robertaicenogle/Statistics_R_Programming/README.md

 - Bottom right is the multi-tool pane
   - Contains tabs for a file explorer, R documentation help, installed package list, and a plot viewing tool
     - Plots tab for exploring our generated plots
+    - Use the Files tab to open RScripts from your computer or to copy file paths to include within your RScripts
+    - Finally, to learn more about a function or object from a library in R, simply type ?<name of function or object> in the R console to open the documentation